ainthek/ui-testing/comparison.md

 	    });
 	});

+and running:

+	(GRRRRRR) java -jar $SELENIUM_SERVER_JAR -port 4444

+and

+	node_modules/.bin/intern-runner config=tests/intern

-I have finally seen flash of google.com, after series of flashes in urlbar, screen and console.
+I have finally seen 'flash' of google.com webpage , after series of blinking URLs....
-Success withing 48 hours in not bad for "ENTERPRISE LEVEL, ALL IN ONE, FRAMEWORK".
+Success withing 48 hours in not bad.
+Or ?
 Going to sleep (today).

 <!-- ;-)))))
 ## Bullshit and 'flame war starters'